alihamza-12/react_basis/README.md

 - Tailwind CSS for responsive, utility-first styling
 - Custom classes for hover effects and animations
 - Consistent color scheme with amber and blue accents

+installing the npm install @preact/signals-react and implement the SignalsStateManag.jsx according to signal variable increasing decrecing and then make a seprate stroe of signal for the theme ?dark:light and the componnet also